 The first aforesaid power reserved by the people is designated the initiative, and the signatures of ten per centum of the electors shall be required upon a petition to propose an amendment to the constitution.
-When a petition signed by the aforesaid required number of electors, shall have been filed with the secretary of state, and verified as herein provided, proposing an amendment to the constitution, the full text of which shall have been set forth in such petition, the secretary of state shall submit for the approval or rejection of the electors, the proposed amendment, in the manner hereinafter provided, at the next succeeding regular or general election in any year o occurring subsequent to one hundred twenty-five days after the filing of such petition.

-initiative petitions, above described, shall have printed across the top thereof: "Amendment to the Constitution Proposed by Initiative Petition to be Submitted Directly to the Electors."
+When a petition signed by the aforesaid required number of electors, shall have been filed with the secretary of state, and verified as herein provided, proposing an amendment to the constitution, the full text of which shall have been set forth in such petition, the secretary of state shall submit for the approval or rejection of the electors, the proposed amendment, in the manner hereinafter provided, at the next succeeding regular or general election in any year o occurring subsequent to one hundred twenty five days after the filing of such petition.
+The initiative petitions, above described, shall have printed across the top thereof: "Amendment to the Constitution Proposed by Initiative Petition to be Submitted Directly to the Electors."

-(A) The people reserve the power to propose an amendment to the constitution, independent of the General Assembly, and may do so at any time after the first day of January and before the first day of June in the same year, by filing with the secretary of state an initiative petition proposing an amendment to the constitution.
-[From the first sentence of current Section 1a, with new language added regarding the time for filing the petition]
+(A) The people reserve the power to propose an amendment to the constitution, independent of the General Assembly, and may do so at any time after the last day of May of an oddnumbered year and before the first day of June in the following year, by filing with the secretary of state an initiative petition proposing an amendment to the constitution.
+[From the first sentence of current Section 1a, with new language added regarding the time for filing the petition - with new language added regarding the time for filing]